 - Other services: We use Golang & node.js for services that don’t make sense in the monolith (like cpu-intensive things, or things that need to go behind a queue).
 We do not default to separate services or micro-services though.

-- Databases: MySQL/Aurora, Mongo (though we’re migrating away), Redis
+- Databases: MySQL/Aurora, PlanetScale, Mongo (though we’re migrating away), Redis

 - iOS: Swift (iOS 15+, UIKit, SwiftUI, CoreData)